cockpit-project/cockpit/doc/protocol.md

 You may also specify these options:

- * "connection": A stable connection identifier.
+ * "connection": A stable identifier for connection sharing, i.e. sending multiple requests to a single open connection.
+ * "method": "GET" (default if not specified), "POST", or other valid HTTP method
+ * "headers": JSON object with additional request headers
  * "tls": Set to a object to use an https connection.

 The TLS object can have the following options: